Nonlinear Traces: Overview

 Furthermore, it is natural to enhance $Corr$ to a 2-category by allowing non-invertible maps between correspondences.
-This can be viewed as a special case of the Morita category of coalgebras in a symmetric monoidal category (see for example~\cite{TFT}).
+This can be viewed as a special case of the Morita category of coalgebras in a symmetric monoidal category.
 The 2-category $\ul{Corr}$ of spaces, correspondences, and maps of correspondences is the Morita category on spaces regarded as coalgebra objects.
 (In particular, the cocommutativity of the coalgebra objects implies they are canonically self-dual, and the transpose of a correspondence is the same correspondence read backwards.)
-If we further keep track of the $E_n$-coalgebra structure of spaces and consider the corresponding Morita $(n+1)$-category, we recover the $(n+1)$-category of iterated correspondences of correspondences (see for example the category $Fam_n$ of \cite{TFT} and \cite{FHLT} in the topological setting). \end{remark}
+If we further keep track of the $E_n$-coalgebra structure of spaces and consider the corresponding Morita $(n+1)$-category, we recover the $(n+1)$-category of iterated correspondences of correspondences.
+(See~\cite{haugsengspan,haugsengEn} for a thorough treatment of categories of spans and Morita categories of $E_n$ algebras; see also for example the category $Fam_n$ of \cite{TFT} and \cite{FHLT} in the topological setting.) \end{remark}

-With applications in mind, we will specialize to the correspondence category $Corr_k$ of derived stacks over a commutative ground ring $k$.
-It would also be interesting to work with smooth manifolds instead, for example through the theory of $C^\infty$-stacks~\cite{joyce} (see Remark \ref{Cinfty}).

-It is natural to enhance $Corr_k$ to a 2-category by allowing non-invertible maps between correspondences.
-Our constructions naturally fit into the 2-category $\ul{Corr}_k$ with non-invertible 2-morphisms given by maps of correspondences: for objects $X, Y\in \ul{Corr}_k$, the morphisms $\ul{Corr}_k(X,Y)$ form the category of derived stacks over $X\times Y$.

-For the purposes of later applications, it will be convenient to restrict to perfect stacks in the sense of \cite{BFN}, and to allow only {\em proper} maps between correspondences as 2-morphisms.
-These restrictions are imposed by wanting to apply sheaf theories (such as coherent sheaves or $\D$-modules) to our stacks, and are independent of the general categorical formalism.